kokke/tiny-MQTT-c/README.md

     > ./a.out &
     > ./a.out pub

-.... and sit back and watch the horrors
+.... and sit back and watch the horrors unfold